Desvenlafaxine Extended-Release Tablets

 What should I tell my care team before I take this medication?

 They need to know if you have any of these conditions:

-- an unusual reaction to desvenlafaxine, venlafaxine, other medicines, foods, dyes, or preservatives
+- An unusual reaction to desvenlafaxine, venlafaxine, other medications, foods, dyes, or preservatives

-Take this medicine by mouth with a drink of water.
+Take this medication by mouth with a drink of water.
 Do not crush, cut or chew.
 Follow the directions on the prescription label.
 Take your doses at regular intervals.
-Do not take your medicine more often than directed.
-Do not stop taking this medicine suddenly except upon the advice of your doctor.
-Stopping this medicine too quickly may cause serious side effects or your condition may worsen.
+Do not take your medication more often than directed.
+Do not stop taking this medication suddenly except upon the advice of your care team.
+Stopping this medication too quickly may cause serious side effects or your condition may worsen.

 A special MedGuide will be given to you by the pharmacist with each prescription and refill.
 Be sure to read this information carefully each time.